HOURS

 LUNCHES

-The P.T.A often offers a lunch option on Wednesday which will be detailed in the newsletter.
+The P.T.A often offers a lunch option once a week which will be detailed in the newsletter.
 In the winter terms (Terms 2 & 3), children may bring food wrapped in foil for heating.

 MONEY

 At times we require payments for sports or swimming.
-Eftpos is available at the office or alternatively, you can internet bank.
+We ask for payment via a internet bank.
 The account is St Francis Xavier.
 And the number is 123150 0160900 00.
 Please state clearly your child’s name and what your payment is for.

 STATIONERY AND ACTIVITY DONATION

-Stationery packs are available, either in store or online, at the beginning of the year through Office Max.
+Stationery packs are available at the beginning of the year through the school.
 The school has some stationery items which are available to children during the year.
 However, payment must be made to purchase the item.
 At the beginning of each year, all children are charged an Activity Donation.
-This donation contributes to the cost of photocopying, Education in Faith resources, school/class trips and payment for performances at school.
-This cost is $55 per child.
+This donation contributes to the cost of photocopying, school/class trips, buses and payment for performances at school.
+This cost is $60 per child.
 Accounts are sent home each term.

 DIOCESE FEES